-6. See the 3-feet thick cables that hold up the bridge.
+6. See the 3-foot thick cables that hold up the Golden Gate Bridge.

 7. Learn about the other bridge components, like the deck trusses, suspender ropes, towers and main cables.

-Other exhibits break down the individual components of the bridge, like the deck trusses, suspender ropes, main cables, towers and foundations.
+Other exhibits break down the individual components of the Golden Gate Bridge, like the deck trusses, suspender ropes, main cables, towers and foundations.
 Budding engineers will be fascinated by this.

 8. Stop for a snack at the Round House Cafe.

-This cafe is conveniently located a short distance from the Golden Gate Bridge Welcome Center.
-It capitalizes on the views with a circular, art deco design, and was first opened in 1938 as a diner.
+The Round House Cafe is conveniently located a short distance from the Golden Gate Bridge Welcome Center.
+The cafe capitalizes on the superb views with a circular, art deco design, and was first opened in 1938 as a diner.
 It's nothing fancy inside, but a great place to load up on drinks or a quick snack.

-9. Continue along the plaza to the overlook.
+9. Continue along the plaza to the bridge overlook.

-10. Enjoy close-up views of the Golden Gate Brige at the overlook.
+10. Enjoy close-up views of the Golden Gate Bridge at the overlook.

 Visitors are always shocked to learn that the Golden Gate Bridge is designed to sway up to 28 feet sideways, on windy days!
 This is known as deflection.

 The Golden Gate Bridge is often shrouded in fog on hot summer days.
 On these occasions, you will hear the haunting sounds of the foghorn warning approaching ships.